 Getting enough sleep is one of the most important things we can do for our mental and physical health.
 It gives our brains and bodies time to recover, rest and repair themselves, and not getting enough has been linked to health problems from heart disease to diabetes, as well as affecting our emotions.
 But sleep is also vital for learning and memory.

 When we are sleep deprived, our concentration suffers, so it’s harder to pay attention to what we are trying to learn.
 And there are other changes in the brain too.
 Learning relies on forming new connections between neurons in the hippocampus, and it seems that in sleep deprived brains, this doesn’t happen as easily[i].

 Sleep is also important after you have learned something- it's while you sleep that memories are transferred from temporary storage in the hippocampus to long-term storage in the cortex[ii] (the wrinkly surface layer of the brain).
 So if your students aren’t getting enough sleep, not only will they be worse at taking in information, they will also be more likely to forget it later!
-(For more on the neuroscience of learning and memory see our post about why we remember emotional events)
+(For more on the neuroscience of learning and memory see our post explaining how the best techniques for revision actually work)